sixhundredandfifty/blog/_posts/2020-05-28-labourbattleground1.md

 ## Characterising the battleground
 That’s the basic picture.
 But it’s not very informative - we need to know more about the battleground seats than just who won them at the last election.
 We need to know about the voters who make them up.

-Professional psephologists know this stuff inside out.
-But I’m an amateur - I don’t know my Blyth Valley from my Colne Valley.
-So to get a better handle on what each seat ‘looks like’, I did two things.
+To get a handle on what each seat ‘looks like’ demographically, I did two things.

 First, I downloaded constituency-level data on voter demographics, which the British Election Study compiles using census data.

-Second, I asked a data scientist friend whether there was a clever machine-learning method that could help me categorise seats into groups based on this data - and fortunately there was.
-It’s called KMeans clustering.
-I won’t go into all the gory details here, but basically I fed a load of the demographic variables for each seat into an algorithm, which then categorised those seats into 5 groups in a way that minimised the within-group differences in the input variables.
+Second, I used a machine-learning technique called KMeans clustering to categorise seats into groups based on this data: basically I fed a number of the demographic variables for each seat into an algorithm, which then categorised those seats into 5 groups in a way that minimised the within-group differences in the input variables.
 I specified 5 groups, as this seemed enough to be meaningful, but not so many as to be incomprehensible.[^4]

-This is not an exact science, and even if it were I’m not an expert practitioner.
-But I’m not trying to do anything definitive here - I’m just looking for a way in to the problem.
-With that caveat in mind, I ran the algorithm, eyeballed the seats in each group and came up with a phrase to characterise them, based on a few constituencies I did know about in each group and the overall distribution of demographic variables.
+Then, once I'd run the algorithm, I eyeballed the seats in each group and came up with a phrase to characterise them, based on a few constituencies I did know about in each group and the overall distribution of demographic variables in each category.

+Clearly this is not an exact science, but it's good enough for the purpose of getting a rough picture of the landscape.

 Chart 3 shows the results.